patricksavalle/devops-project-template/README.md

 # DevOps/Agile Project Template

+**For Agile coaches, DevOps architects and Release Train Engineers**

 *[CC-NC-SA-BY 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) By Patrick Savalle*

 > ## Clone this repo and use it to setup, review or document your own project configuration